boltops-tools/cody/README.md

 ## Full DSL

-The convenience methods are shorter and cleaner, however you have access to a "Full" DSL if needed.
+The convenience methods are shorter and cleaner, however, you have access to a "Full" DSL if needed.
 The convenience methods merely wrap properties of CloudFormation resources like [AWS::CodeBuild::Project](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codebuild-project.html) and [AWS::IAM::Role](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-role.html).
 Refer the the [Full DSL docs](readme/full_dsl.md) for more info.

+## Lookup Paths

+By default, the codebuild tool looks up files in the `.codebuild` folder.
+You can affect the behavior of the lookup logic with the `--lookup` option.
+More info [Lookup docs](readme/lookup.md).

-# Installation
+## Installation

 Add this line to your application's Gemfile: